Elections in Taiwan

-There are eleven types of elections in Taiwan which, since 2012, have been unified into general and local elections, each held every four years, typically in January and November respectively.
-There may also be by-elections.
+Nationwide general and local elections are held every four years, typically in January and November.
+By-elections and referendums are held on occasion.
 Electoral systems include first-past-the-post, proportional representation, single non-transferable voting, and a parallel mixture of the above.

 General elections are held to elect the president and vice president jointly, and the 113 members of the Legislative Yuan.
 Local elections are held to elect magistrates of counties, mayors of special municipalities, cities, townships and county-administered cities, chief administrators of indigenous districts and village chiefs.
 Legislative Yuan and local elections are regional; citizens vote based on their registered address.

 Elections are supervised by the Central Election Commission (CEC), an independent agency under the central government, with the municipality, county and city election commissions under its jurisdiction.
 The minimum voting age is twenty years.
 Voters must satisfy a four-month residency requirement before being allowed to cast a ballot.

+Taiwan was ranked second most electoral democracy in Asia according to V-Dem Democracy indices in 2023.
+Taiwan scored 0.831 on the V-Dem Democracy electoral democracy index in 2023.